aiira-co/coreFramework/README.md

 # coreFramework (PHP7.1.9+)
 ![alt text](https://raw.githubusercontent.com/air-Design/airUI-Design-and-Media-.Tutorial-Example/media/clientapp.JPG)
-A PHP 7 Framework for both Website and Application Development.
-We have also added 'airJax' a javascript framework for Single Page Application experience.
-It also enables you to call php functions or methods with events from the component of the view's file.
+CoreFramework is a Modular PHP 7.2+ Component Framework for both Website and Application Development.
+Experience Single Page Application just by enabling 'airJax' in the config.php file.
+The framework comes with a lite-JavaScript framework 'airJax' which makes it possible for you to call PHP functions/methods from your active component by binding an event to any HTML element.
 * eg

 ```html